jplikesbikes/scala-utils/README.md

 # scala-utils

-A collection of some akka tools I use quiet frequently in my dataflows
+A collection of some akka tools I use quite frequently in my dataflows

 ## AggregateSortedGroupFlow
-Take a sorted stream as input and while the key is the same acculate a value for the group.
-When the key changes output the final result of the accumulator applying an option transform
+Take a sorted stream as input and while the key is the same accumulate a value for the group.
+When the key changes output the final result of the accumulator applying an optional transform
 ```scala
 // Count groups of sorted things
 import com.kosmyna.util.streams.AggregateSortedGroupFlow